dimroc/etl-language-comparison/README.md

 - Performance after first write with no optimizations: `3m23.165s`
 - Only one core used despite spinning up multiple goroutines.
 [Had to research why all cores weren't used here](http://stackoverflow.com/questions/17868419/how-can-my-go-program-keep-all-the-cpu-cores-busy).
-- After setting GOMAXPROCS, performance dropped to: `1m10.593s`
+- After setting GOMAXPROCS, performance dropped to: `1m03.593s`
 - Ultimately, [GOMAXPROCS will be removed](http://golang.org/pkg/runtime/#GOMAXPROCS)
 - Golang's libraries are fantastic but don't have the mature optimizations of other languages (yet).

+### Scala

+#### Features used:

+- Akka (Supervisors and Actors)

+#### Observations:

+- Performance after first write with no optimizations: [success] Total time: `40s`
+- All cores used.
+- Not as IO bound as originally thought.
+Attributed to the optimizations in the BufferedSource/BufferedWriter classes.